 Conference participants will expect well-delivered presentations containing quality information that is of practical value to their day-to-day professional lives.
 Members of the USDLA Program Committee will look for clear descriptions.
 Considerable weight will be given to proposals that specify session learning objectives, clearly describe why the content will be valuable to attendees, and how you plan to encourage audience participation.

 Specifically, reviewers will look for the following:

-- Quality of the presentation: substance, clarity, and consistency between the title, abstract, and content within the proposal
+- Quality of the presentation: substance, clarity, and consistency between the title, abstract, and description within the proposal

 - Evidence of innovation and effective practice